Taaitaaiger/jlrs-tutorial/src/03-memory-management.md/dynamic-targets.md

 }
 ```

-While a dynamic scope can be nested like a local scope can, this can only be done by calling `GcFrame::scope`.
-Due to requiring a stack, it's not possible to let an arbitrary target create a new dynamic scope.[^1] Allocating and resizing this stack is relatively expensive, and threading it through our application can be complicated, so it's best to stick with local scopes.
+While a dynamic scope can be nested like a local scope can, this can only be done by calling `Scope::scope`.
+Due to requiring a stack, it's not possible to let an arbitrary target create a new dynamic scope.[^1] Allocating and resizing this stack is relatively expensive, and threading it through our application can be complicated, so it's preferable to stick with local scopes.

 There's one more dynamic target: `AsyncGcFrame`.
 It's a `GcFrame` with some additional async capabilities, we'll take a closer look when the async runtime is introduced.